Skip to main content

 GNOME Hidden Network

-If the network is found and has a password, you will be prompted to authenticate with the network.
+If the network is found and you entered the right credentials, you will automatically connect to it.

 Sound and sound devices